Margaret Backhouse (artist): Biography

 By 1850 Backhouse was living at Richmond Road in Islington and she seems to have stayed there until 1868 or 1869 and then lived at Whitley Villas on the Caledonian Road until at least 1885.
-Her daughter, Mary, also became an artist.
+Her daughter, Mary, also became an artist; she married the artist William Miller.
+Backhouse died 18 May 1896 at 3 Lichfield villas, Kew.
+Her husband died 1 February 1901 at The Avenue, Kew.